Opus10/qik/docs/commands.md

 ### Watching for Changes

 Use `--watch` to reactively re-run commands based on file changes.
-For `dist` dependencies, qik will watch the virtual environment for modifications.
+For `pydist` dependencies, qik will watch the virtual environment for modifications.

 ### Isolated Commands